Nebo15/sage/README.md

 Along with more readable code, you getting:

-- guarantees that transaction steps are completed or all failed steps are compensated;
+- Guarantees that transaction steps are completed or all failed steps are compensated;
-- much simpler and easier to test code for transaction and compensation function implementations;
+- Much simpler and easier to test code for transaction and compensation function implementations;
-- retries, caching, circuit breaking and asynchronous requests;
+- Retries, caching, circuit breaking and asynchronous requests;
-- declarative way to define your transactions and run them.
+- Declarative way to define your transactions and run them.

 ## Critical Error Handling

 ### For Transactions

 Transactions are wrapped in a `try..catch` block.

-Whenever a critical error occurs (exception is raised, exit signal is received or function has an unexpected return) Sage will run all compensations and then reraise exception, so you would see it like it occurred without Sage.
+Whenever a critical error occurs (exception is raised, error thrown or exit signal is received) Sage will run all compensations and then reraise the exception with the same stacktrace, so your log would look like it occurred without a Sage.

 ### For Compensations